JinpengLI/timeout_popen/README.md

 Preparation
 -----------
-You need to install unbuffer in ubuntu. see http://manpages.ubuntu.com/manpages/lucid/man1/expect_unbuffer.1.html
+To run the example, you need to install unbuffer on ubuntu. see http://manpages.ubuntu.com/manpages/lucid/man1/expect_unbuffer.1.html

 Main features